JLiebert73/FlaskChat/README.md

 3. **Chat Conversations**: Use the chat interface to engage in real-time conversations with other users.
 Select a user from the list, type your message, and click "Send" to initiate a chat.

 4. **Receive Messages**: Messages sent to you will appear in the chat interface.
-Continue the conversation by responding to messages.

 5. **Log Out**: Log out of your FlaskChat account when you're done with your chat session to keep your account secure.